John Gordon (South Londonderry MP)

-John Gordon PC (23 November 1849 in County Down – 26 September 1922 in Dublin City) was an Irish lawyer and politician, who served as Attorney-General for Ireland and a Judge of the High Court.
+John Gordon PC (Ire) (23 November 1849– 26 September 1922) was an Irish lawyer and politician, who served as Attorney-General for Ireland and a Judge of the High Court.

 Life and career

 Gordon was the son of Samuel Gordon, of Shankhill, County Down, and Arabella Barclay.
-He was educated at Queen's College Galway, a constituent college of the Queen's University of Ireland, where he held a senior scholarship in mathematics, graduating with a B.A. degree in that subject (3rd class honours) in 1873, and LL.B. in 1876.
+He was educated at Queen's College Galway, a constituent college of the Queen's University of Ireland, where he held a senior scholarship in mathematics, graduating with a Bachelor of Arts degree in that subject (3rd class honours) in 1873, and Bachelor of Laws (LLB) in 1876.
 He served as auditor of the college's Literary and Debating Society for the 1873-1874 session.
-He was awarded an L.L.D. (honoris causa) on the dissolution of the Queen's University in 1882.
+He was awarded an honorary Doctor of Law (LLD) on the dissolution of the Queen's University in 1882.
 He was called to the Irish Bar at the King's Inns in 1877.